Lead nurturing: turn your stalled prospects into sales opportunities

 4. Use AI (tactfully) as a force multiplier

-AI can turn context into a high-quality follow-up in seconds, but it’s only as good as the data it has.
+AI can turn context into a high-quality follow-up in seconds, but it is only as good as the data it has.

 5. The one list that matters

-Leads die when the reason they stalled isn’t logged, the follow-up isn’t tied to that reason, and no one owns the reactivation.
+Leads die when the reason they stalled is not logged, the follow-up is not tied to that reason, and no one owns the reactivation.

 In a nutshell

-Stalled leads aren’t dead, they're waiting for the right touch.
+Stalled leads are not dead: they are waiting for the right touch.

 Guides